-In a typical day, a team under the direction of a PiW will install up to 400 feet of new main lines.
+In a typical day, a team of LiW will install up to 400 feet of new main lines.

 Fresh water supply lines come in 3 different diameters: 4", 6", and 8".
 Each fresh water supply line is 20 feet in length.
 An 8" fresh water supply line weighs close to 185 lbs and can be carried by two adult men (Figure 1).
 A 6" line weighs close to 100 lbs and can be carried by one adult man.
 A 4" fresh water supply line can be awkward to carry because it flexes and bends.
 Occasionally, a fresh water supply main line needs to be measured and cut to size.